VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 My chamber now reaches about 63C with a quad fan configuration, whereas it only reached rougly 50C previously.
 Chamber temp is also reached more quickly.

+<B>I do not recommend increasing your bed's max_power to increase heat output.</B> Since you can't control max power at runtime, your bed will run at too high of a power while heating, risking warping your bed.

+Recommended max_power is 0.4 watts per cm<sup>2</sup>.

+For example for a 300 mm^2 bed:
+30 cm * 30 cm = 900 cm<sup>2</sup>
+900 cm<sup>2</sup> * 0.4 Watts = 360 Watts.
+If you have a 750 watt heater, that's 48% power, or 0.48 max_power.

 ## <B>Macros</B>

 See <B>bedfans.cfg</B> and <B>bedfans-dualcontrol.cfg</B>* for klipper macros.